munin-monitoring/munin/doc/master/index.rst

      is then configured as a contact.

    * :ref:`munin-html` is run by :ref:`munin-cron`.
 It generates
-     metadata used by :ref:`munin-cgi-html`.
+     meta-data used by :ref:`munin-cgi-html`.
 If html_strategy is set to "cron", it also generates static HTML pages.

    * :ref:`munin-cgi-graph` is run by a web server, and generates